sonder74/python-challenge/README.md

 Trilogy Education Services © 2019.
 All Rights Reserved.

 ## Tools and Solutions
-This project presented me with a momentous challenge: writing <a href="https://github.com/sonder74/python-challenge/blob/master/**PyBank**/main.py">my first Python program</a>!
-I used that program to access a large CSV file of banking data, and I created loops and variables to iterate through the information, manipulate it with simple mathematical functions, and then generate a printed report.
+This project presented me with a momentous challenge: writing <a href="https://github.com/sonder74/python-challenge/blob/master/**PyBank**/main.py">my first Python programs</a>!
+I used those programs to access large CSV files of both banking and election data.
+In the **PyBank** portion of the project, I created loops and variables that iterated through the data, manipulated it with simple mathematical formulas, and then generated a printed report.
+In **PyPoll**,